marcosmarro/astro-image-DL/README.md

    ```

 6. **Check Results**
-    - Denoised FITS images will be stored in `DenoisedScience/`
+    - Denoised FITS images will be stored in `Denoised_Science/`
-    - Evaluation metric plots will be displayed in the `Plotting/`
+    - Evaluate using analysis.ipynb or create your own notebook!

 ---